Ngoc-Quang-Minh-Nguyen/MACHINE-LEARNING-IN-PYTHON/README.md

 - If the data is big, bias low (more accurate), variance high (very spread out)
 - If the variance is high, the model may overfit, take noise and outliers too often.
 - If the bias is high, the model may underfit, too wrong at times.
+- Bagging is a process that reduce variance.
+- Boosting is a process that reduce bias.
 <details>
 <summary><strong>PART 1: LINEAR REGRESSION</strong></summary>